 Non-Small Cell Lung Cancer

 The general treatment in early stage, non-small cell lung cancer is surgery for patients who are medically fit, followed by surveillance or chemotherapy, depending on tumor size and presence of lymph node metastasis.
-If for medical reasons you are not able to tolerate surgery, CyberKnife stereotactic radiosurgery or radiofrequency ablation may be the best option for you.
+If for medical reasons you are not able to tolerate surgery, CyberKnife image guided therapy or Computed Tomography (CT) may be the best option for you.

 If your cancer involves the lymph nodes of the mediastinum (the central area of the chest), doctors may recommend a combination of chemotherapy and radiation therapy to shrink the tumor first.
 Then, if possible, based on your medical condition and the location of the tumor, it may be surgically removed.
 If you are not able to tolerate surgery, then chemotherapy and conventional radiation therapy would be the best approach.